Last updated: June 5, 2026

 We do not permanently store your recording content.
 Recordings are streamed from Zoom's servers through our Cloudflare Worker and uploaded to your Google Drive in small chunks.
 File data is held in memory only during the active transfer and is not persisted on our infrastructure.

-• Sync status (observed, started, in-sync, synced, or error)
+- Sync status (observed, started, in-sync, processing, synced, cancelled, blocked, or error)

-Notification deduplication token: Regardless of privacy mode, when we send you an email that a recording has been archived, we store a short opaque token so we don't email you about the same meeting twice (Zoom delivers recording files in waves — video, audio, transcript, AI summary — and we collapse those into a single notification).
+Notification deduplication token: When we send you an email that a recording has been archived, we store a short opaque token so we don't email you about the same meeting twice (Zoom delivers recording files in waves — video, audio, transcript, AI summary — and we collapse those into a single notification).
 The token is an HMAC-SHA-256 hash of the Zoom meeting UUID, keyed with a server-side secret.
 It is not reversible without our secret, it does not contain the meeting topic, date, or participants, and it is deleted automatically after two years.

 2. How We Use Your Information